 The remote inspection approach is efficient, straightforward, and intuitive to use.
 Crucially, it can allow the operator to participate in the activity from any location.
 In addition, technical issues can be discussed directly with the supplier to identify potential improvements to productivity and better support decision-making or manage delays, without concern for the wellbeing of personnel, impact on carbon footprint, or the increased cost associated with scheduling and travel.

-DNV GL has found that the application of remote technology to its inspection, verification, and marine assurance services has increased efficiency and cut down waiting time.
+DNV has found that the application of remote technology to its inspection, verification, and marine assurance services has increased efficiency and cut down waiting time.

 This cost-saving model identified that significant savings can be made with larger uptake of the approach and adoption through the supply chain.

-As an independent, third party authority, DNV GL provides assurance to stakeholders that inspection, whether that is onsite or remotely, has been performed meticulously and is accountable from a regulatory perspective.
+As an independent, third party authority, DNV provides assurance to stakeholders that inspection, whether that is onsite or remotely, has been performed meticulously and is accountable from a regulatory perspective.
 This ultimately ensures that critical quality activities can be maintained and that delays do not impact on the manufacturing schedule.

 While the aim of the remote inspection is to use it as extensively as possible, it cannot be used to cover all inspection purposes.
 It is simply another means to perform this essential service more effectively in the long run.

 Trust in the technology